jarun/buku/README.md

 # insert all COMMENTS **above** this line. (multiple lines)
 ```

-All lines beginning with "#" will be striped.
+All lines beginning with "#" will be stripped.
-Afterwhich, line 0 will be the url, line 1 will be the title, line 2 will be tags, comma separated, and any line after will be parsed as descriptions.
-If line 0 is empty, then the current operation will be aborted.

 ## Contributions